Actions

 Shopify App Bridge introduces a new concept of actions.
 An action provides a way for applications and hosts to trigger events with a payload.

-The code examples in this section all assume you’re using modular JavaScript patterns.
-If you are instead using the CDN-hosted version of Shopify App Bridge, you can achieve the same results by replacing imports with objects on the window['app-bridge']
+The code examples in this section assume you’re using modular JavaScript patterns.
+If you're using the CDN-hosted version of Shopify App Bridge, then you can achieve the same results by replacing imports with objects on the `window['app-bridge']` global.

 Instead of: